Ecological light pollution

 Ecological light pollution is the effect of artificial light on individual organisms and on the structure of ecosystems as a whole.

 The effect that artificial light has upon organisms is highly variable, and ranges from beneficial (e.g. increased ability for predator species to observe prey) to immediately fatal (e.g. moths that are attracted to incandescent lanterns and are killed by the heat).
 It is also possible for light at night to be both beneficial and damaging for a species.
 As an example, humans benefit from using indoor artificial light to extend the time available for work and play, but the light disrupts the human circadian rhythm, and the resulting stress is damaging to health.

 Through the various effects that light pollution has on individual species, the ecology of regions is affected.
 In the case where two species occupy an identical niche, the population frequency of each species may be changed by the introduction of artificial light if they are not equally affected by light at night.
 For example, some species of spiders avoid lit areas, while other species willingly build webs directly on lamp posts.
 Since lamp posts attract many flying insects, the spiders that tolerate light gain an advantage over the spiders that avoid it, and may become more dominant in the environment as a result.
 Changes in these species frequencies can then have knock-on effects, as the interactions between these species and others in the ecosystem are affected and food webs are altered.
 These ripple effects can eventually affect diurnal plants and animals.
 As an example, changes in the activity of night active insects can change the survival rates of night blooming plants, which may provide food or shelter for diurnal animals.

 The introduction of artificial light at night is one of the most drastic anthropogenic changes to the Earth, comparable to toxic pollution, land use change, and climate change due to increases in the concentration of green house gases.

 Natural light cycles

 The introduction of artificial light disrupts several natural light cycles that arise from the movements of the Earth, Moon, and Sun, as well as from meteorological factors.

 Diurnal (solar) cycle

 The most obvious change in introducing light at night is the end of darkness in general.
-The day/night cycle is probably the most powerful environmental behavioral signal, as almost all animals can be categorized as nocturnal or diurnal.
+The day/night cycle, or diurnal cycle, is probably the most powerful environmental behavioral signal, as almost all animals can be categorized as nocturnal or diurnal.
 If a nocturnal animal is only active in extreme dark, it will be unable to survive in lit areas.
 The most acute affects are directly next to streetlights and lit buildings, but the diffuse light of skyglow can extend out to hundreds of kilometers away from city centres.
+The day/night cycle has even been shown to have an impact on blind creatures.
+Roughly one quarter of fully-blind individuals are in sync with the day/night cycle.